 The Walmart shopping center also has redevelopment potential.
-Walmart has announced that it is beginning to redevelop sites into mixed-use villages with other retailers and residential uses.
+Walmart has announced that it is beginning to look to redevelop sites into mixed-use villages with other retailers and residential uses.
 The site currently contains a large amount of parking that is either unused or undesirably used for tractor trailer parking.

-- Work with the owner of the 7 story tower to rezone and redevelop the property into an economic activity center including office space, warehousing, distribution, and data centers. - Explore opportunities to amend the municipal boundary as appropriate. - Encourage the Walmart shopping center to redevelop by reducing large areas of unused parking lots into out-parcels suitable for a mixture of uses. - Continue working with the Southeast U.S. Korean Chamber of Commerce and other international organizations to market the area and to keep occupancy levels high in the multi-tenant commercial buildings.
+- Work with the owner of the 7 story tower to rezone and redevelop the property into mixed-use development. - Explore opportunities to amend the municipal boundary as appropriate. - Encourage the Walmart shopping center to redevelop by reducing large areas of unused parking lots into out-parcels suitable for a mixture of uses. - Continue working with the Southeast U.S. Korean Chamber of Commerce and other international organizations to market the area and to keep occupancy levels high in the multi-tenant commercial buildings.